-If complainants need assistance raising a formal complaint, they can contact the school office: 01428 683115 admin@stmarys-godalming.surrey.sch.uk
+If complainants need assistance raising a formal complaint, they can contact the school office via email: admin2@stmarys-godalming.surrey.sch.uk or telephone 01428 683115

-The Headteacher (or designated member of the senior leadership team) will acknowledge your complaint in writing or offer a full response within 5 school days.
+The Headteacher will acknowledge your complaint in writing or offer a full response within 5 school days.
 If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.